-For the period from 22 June 2022 (date of commencement of operations) to 31 December 2022 (Expressed in United States Dollars)
+For the year ended 31 December 2023 and for the period from 22 June 2022 (commencement of operations) to 31 December 2022 (Expressed in United States Dollars)

 4. Share capital (continued)

 The ICAV offers Share Classes in the Fund as set out below.
 The ICAV may also create additional Share Classes in the Fund in the future with prior notification to, and clearance in advance by, the Central Bank.